 - Queen – her role is to produce eggs to reproduce bees.
 A Queen’s average lifespan is 2 and 4 years but she can live as long as 8 years.
 A Queen must first fight at early stages to establish itself as the Queen against competing bees.
 Unfortunately these Queens can’t retire when they get old, they must die as Queen.

-- Drones (Male Bees) – Focus is to regulate temperature in the hive and to reproduce with the Queen Bee.
-If a Drone Bee is unsuccessful in mating it will only live to approximately 90 days.
+- Drones (Male Bees) – Focus is to reproduce with the Queen Bee.
+If a Drone Bee is unsuccessful in mating it will only live for approximately 90 days.

 - Workers (Female Bees) – If born in spring, worker bees live 4 to 6 weeks.
 If born in Autumn, they may lay docile and live up to 4 to 6 months after activity.